-- Operating system version-The source and recovery server must have the same operating system.
-For example, you cannot have Windows 2008 on the source and Windows 2012 on the recovery server.
+- Operating system version-The source and target must have the same operating system.
+For example, you cannot have Windows 2008 on the source and Windows 2012 on the target.
 The two servers do not have to have the same level of service pack or hotfix.
-Windows 2003 and 2003 R2 are considered the same operating system, however the Windows 2008 and 2012 and their R2 releases are considered different operating systems.
-Therefore, you can have Windows 2003 on the source and Windows 2003 R2 on the recovery server, , but you cannot have Windows 2008 or 2012 on the source and the corresponding R2 version on the recovery server. .
+Windows 2008 and 2012 and their R2 releases are considered different operating systems.
+Therefore, you cannot have Windows 2008 or 2012 on the source and the corresponding R2 version on the target.
 The Windows edition (Standard, Enterprise, and so on) does not have to be the same. - Operating system language-Your servers must be running the same Windows localized version.
-For example, if your source is running an English language version of Windows, your recovery server must also be running an English language version of Windows.
-If your source is running a Japanese language version of Windows, your recovery server must also be running a Japanese language version of Windows.
-This applies to all localized languages. - Source and recovery server preparation-Uninstall any applications or operating system features that are not needed from both your source and recovery server.
-For example, unused language packs will slow down failover since there are thousands of extra files that need to be examined.
-Ideally, your recovery server should be as clean and simple a configuration as possible.

-During recovery, Double-Take cannot add protocol stacks and specific installations to a target that does not already have them.
-For example, VPN stacks, communication stacks, and services such as Microsoft's RRAS (Routing and Remote Access Service) must be pre-installed on the target.
+For example, if your source is running an English language version of Windows, your target must also be running an English language version of Windows.
+If your source is running a Japanese language version of Windows, your target must also be running a Japanese language version of Windows.
+This applies to all localized languages. - Source and target preparation-Uninstall any applications or operating system features that are not needed from both your source and target.
+For example, unused language packs will slow down recovery since there are thousands of extra files that need to be examined.
+Ideally, your target should be as clean and simple a configuration as possible. - During recovery, Double-Take cannot add protocol stacks and specific installations to a target that does not already have them.
+For example, VPN stacks, communication stacks, and services such as Microsoft RRAS (Routing and Remote Access Service) must be pre-installed on the target. - Storage Server Edition-If you are using Windows Storage Server Edition, you will need to check with your NAS vendor to verify if there are technical or license restrictions on recovering an image of a server to different hardware. - Server role-The target cannot be a domain controller.
+Ideally, the target should not host any functionality (file server, application server, and so on) because the functionality will be removed when failover occurs.

-- Storage Server Edition-If you are using Windows Storage Server Edition, you will need to check with your NAS vendor to verify if there are technical or license restrictions on failing over an image of a server to different hardware. - Server role-The recovery server cannot be a domain controller.
-Ideally, the recovery server should not host any functionality (file server, application server, and so on) because the functionality will be removed when failover occurs. - If your source is a domain controller, it will start in a non-authoritative restore mode after failover.
+If your source is a domain controller, it will start in a non-authoritative restore mode after failover.
 This means that if the source was communicating with other domain controllers before failover, it will require one of those domain controllers to be reachable after failover so it can request updates.
 If this communication is not available, the domain controller will not function after failover.
-If the source is the only domain controller, this is not an issue. - Architecture-The source and the recovery server must have the same architecture.
-For example, you cannot failover a 32-bit server to a 64-bit server. - Processors-There are no limits on the number or speed of the processors, but the source and the recovery server should have at least the same number of processors.
-If the recovery server has fewer processors or slower speeds than the source, there will be performance impacts for the users after failover.
+If the source is the only domain controller, this is not an issue.

+- Processors-There are no limits on the number or speed of the processors, but the source and the target should have at least the same number of processors.
+If the target has fewer processors or slower speeds than the source, there will be performance impacts for the users after failover. - Memory-The target memory should be within 25% (plus or minus) of the source.
+If the target has much less memory than the source, there will be performance impacts for the users after failover.